 SUNY Cortland awards thousands of dollars in Study Abroad Scholarships each year.
 These scholarship opportunities are available to SUNY Cortland students only.
 Scholarships are based on academic performance or academic performance and financial need.
-Scholarship opportunities and applications are available on the SUNY Cortland Scholarship Module within the Horizons on-line study abroad management system.
+Scholarship opportunities can be viewed on the SUNY Cortland Scholarship Module within the Horizons on-line study abroad management system.

 Exchange Awards can be another opportunity for an affordable experience abroad.
 SUNY Cortland has partner agreements with several universities abroad.
 When these universities send students to study at SUNY Cortland for a semester, we are able to send a Cortland student to the partner university for a semester without incurring the overseas tuition.
 Depending on the partner university, this can result in significant savings for a Cortland student.
 Exchange awards vary from semester to semester.
 Please consult with a study abroad advisor to see if an exchange award is available for a particular program.